wpdas/alem/docs/store/creating-a-store.md

 ## Creating a Store

-Store is important and make it easier to process data through the application.
-You can create them and save them in a folder designed just for this purpose.
+The state management is made using a combination of features `createStore` and `useStore`.
+This feature is used to create store objects that can be used over the app in any level down the tree.

 ```tsx
 // ./stores/useCartStore.ts